 Variations and Other Additions

-Time to get making your own baby powder!
-Let’s hear it for dry bottoms!
+Time to try making this homemade baby powder.
+Hooray for dry bottoms!